gvx/bitser/README.md

 ## Why would I use this?

 Because it's fast.
 Because it produces tiny output.
 Because the name means "snappier" or "unfriendlier" in Dutch.
-Because it's (mostly) safe to use with untrusted data.
+Because it's safe to use with untrusted data.

 Because it's inspired by [binser](https://github.com/bakpakin/binser), which is great.